Easy Green Cabbage Kimchi Recipe

 Green cabbage kimchi is a great solution to replace a traditional cabbage kimchi.
-Its crispness and sweetness makes a delicious kimchi to enjoy.
+The crispness and sweetness of regular cabbage makes a delicious kimchi to enjoy.
 It’s perfect for a kimchi beginner.

 If you like kimchi, but don’t have an access to napa cabbage, try using regular cabbage to make this green cabbage kimchi instead.
 It’s another easy and simple kimchi that maintains crispness even after the fermentation.

 I spent nearly one month in U.S and came back home in Buenos Aires just a few days ago.
 Summer fun was gone and the cold winter was waiting in the southern hemisphere.
 After a long journey, I was craving my comfort food.
 Yes, Korean food!